-Following the sports season, student athletes may not remain unsupervised on the RAHS campus during 6th period.
-Students are expected to make transportation arrangements and leave campus at the end of 5th period following their sports season.
+Before and after the sports season, student athletes may not remain unsupervised on the RAHS campus during 6th period.
+Students are expected to make transportation arrangements and leave campus at the end of 5th period prior to and following their sports season.

-FINE ARTS CREDIT
+EARNING FINE ARTS CREDIT

 Raisbeck Aviation High School offers multiple routes to obtain a fine arts credit.
 In RAHS courses, students earn the requirement in one-half credit increments.
-The courses that provide the half credit include one semester Aviation Theater, Yearbook (Publishing 2), and one semester of Engineering Design (CAD).
-Students also have the option to complete an art credit via an alternative learning experience.
+The courses that provide the half credit include Photojournalism, one semester of Yearbook (Publishing 2), and one semester of Engineering Design (CAD).